mihhail-lapushkin/grunt-css-url-embed/README.md

 * `true` (inclusive) means that you have to manually mark each URL that needs to be embedded using the `/* embed */` comment.
 * `false` (exclusive) means that every URL is embedded, except those that are marked with `/* noembed */` comment.

+#### useMimeTypeSniffing

+Type: `Boolean`

+Default: `true`

+Should we try to use the `mmmagic` MIME-type sniffing library or should we always determine MIME-type only from the extension of the URL?

+When set to `false` the extension checking is always used.
+When set to `true` it will first try use the `mmmagic` library.
+However, in case the library failed to install it will fallback to extension checking.

 ### Usage Examples

 #### Map input and output files directly